 The Junior ISA (JISA) is like the adult ISA.
 It is a 'wrapper' that protects the investments and savings held within it from income tax and CGT.
-The JISA allows up to £9,000 in 2024/25 (and 2025/26-2029/30) to be invested on behalf of a child in cash and/or a wide variety of stock market-based investments.
-These range from individual shares in companies to UK-authorised unit trusts.
-OEICs and investment trusts.
+The JISA allows up to £9,000 in 2025/26 to be invested on behalf of a child in cash and/or a wide variety of stock market-based investments.
+These range from individual shares in companies to UK-authorised unit trusts, OEICs and investment trusts.
+While the JISA annual investment limit is fixed at £9,000 until 2029/30, the future of the cash component is less certain following comments in the Spring Statement 2025 about getting "the balance right between cash and equities" for ISAs.

-Children can have one cash JISA and one stocks and shares JISA, but the combined total yearly investment must not exceed the annual maximum.
+Children can currently have one cash JISA and one stocks and shares JISA, but the combined total yearly investment must not exceed the annual maximum.
 To qualify, children must be under 18, live in the UK and not hold a child trust fund (CTF) account.
 Children aged 16 or 17 can open their own JISA, or take over management and be the registered contact for their existing JISA, but parents or adults with parental responsibility must open and manage these accounts for younger children.